- Il Centro

 Session 3- Museum professions

 The role of the conservator is based on the development of interdisciplinary skills: how can these be valued in professional practice and how can they contribute to the different fields of action such as management, conservation and dissemination of museum collections?
 The objective of this session is to explore all the potential connected with the cultural heritage conservation professions, to reflect about their definition and to train professional figures in the field of conservation.

 Session 4- History of conservation

 The methods adopted in the past centuries to conduct conservative treatments on cultural heritage are the outcome of a specific culture and of different historical, geographical and cultural contexts.
-This session will collect studies and evidences that, starting from real case-studies, can represent the input for reflection and exchanges on how the conservative history of the artefact can influence the methodologies, which are currently used in different international contexts.
+This session will collect studies and evidence that, starting from real case - studies, can represent the input for reflection and exchanges on how the conservative history of the artefact can influence the methodologies, which are currently used in different international contexts.

 WHO IS IT FOR?

 The Forum has the aim of collecting/comparing experiences and studies made by young professionals or researchers who work in the field of conservation of Cultural Heritage.
 Particularly the present call is addressed to students who are about to graduate or have recently graduated, PhD students, researchers and professionals in the field of Cultural Heritage (conservators, restorers, art historians, architects, conservation scientists, registrars, etc.).
-The presented papers should illustrate case-studies, research projects in the humanistic/technical/scientific field, or conservation/fruition programmes in which the candidate has a prominent role.
+The presented papers should illustrate case-‐studies, research projects in the humanistic/technical/scientific field, or conservation/fruition programmes in which the candidate has a prominent role.
 Group work, submitted by more than one young professional, is also welcome.

-To take part to the Forum submit an abstract (consisting of no more than 700 words and 4 pictures - max 200 dpi) of your paper via Google Forms.
+To join the Forum, submit an abstract (consisting of no more than 700 words and 4 pictures - max 200 dpi) of your paper via Google Forms.